 Ask your writing network for recommendations – word of mouth is still the best.
 If you’re like me and don’t have a large writing network yet, then use online resources to get yourself started.

-Tip #3 – Know What Type of Editing You Want
+Tip #3 – Know What Type of Editing You Need

 There are different types of editing services available depending on which stage of the writing process you are at, and not all editors provide all types of editing services.